core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     * A device joining a CoAP group communication {{RFC7390}} protected with OSCORE {{I-D.ietf-core-oscore-groupcomm}} may be required to initially synchronize its replay window state with a client by using the Echo option in a unicast response to a multicast request.
 The client receiving the response with the Echo option includes the Echo value in a subsequent unicast request to the responding server.

 3. An attacker can perform a denial-of-service attack by putting a victim's address in the source address of a CoAP request and sending the request to a resource with a large amplification factor.
-The amplification factor is the ratio between the size of the request and the total size of the reponse(s) to that request.
+The amplification factor is the ratio between the size of the request and the total size of the response(s) to that request.
 A server that provides a large amplification factor to an unauthenticated peer SHOULD mitigate amplification attacks as described in Section 11.3 of {{RFC7252}}.
 One way to mitigate such attacks is that the server responds to the alleged source address of the request with an Echo option in short response message (e.g. 4.01 Unauthorized), thereby requesting the client to verify its source address.
 This needs to be done only once per endpoint and limits the range of potential victims from the general Internet to endpoints that have been previously in contact with the server.
 For this application, the Echo option can be used in messages that are not integrity protected, for example during discovery.
 (This is formally recommended in {{ampl-mit}}).

     *  In the presence of a proxy, a server will not be able to distinguish different origin client endpoints.
 Following from the recommendation above, a proxy that provides a large amplification factor to unauthenticated peers SHOULD mitigate amplification attacks.
 The proxy SHOULD use Echo to verify origin reachability as described in {{echo-proc}}.
 The proxy MAY forward safe requests immediately to have a cached result available when the client's repeated request arrives.